 My Reiki colleague, Axel Ebert, had the pleasure of visiting Hawayo Takata’s home recently and here are his thoughts and photos!

-For the full story: http://reiki.axelebert.org/en/in-the-house-of-hawayo-takata.html
+For the full story: https://reiki.axelebert.net/en/in-the-house-of-hawayo-takata.html